 Unfinished and Finished

-While it is considered industry standard practice to produce perforated areas with unfinished ends when enclosed within margins, finished ends can be produced providing that the tool is capable of doing so.
-In most cases, producing finished ends requires the employment of special production techniques.
-For this reason, finished ends may increase costs.
+Industry standards call for the production of perforated areas with unfinished ends, but finished ends are possible as long as the particular tool being used is capable of doing so.
+In most cases, producing finished ends requires special production techniques.
+For this reason, finished ends may cost more.
 To find out if a desired pattern can be produced with finished ends, contact one of our Customer Service Representatives.
 Unless otherwise specified, unfinished ends are quoted and produced.

 Tolerances

-While it is our intent to meet all desired tolerances, the ability to do so is dependent upon the workability of the material and the cost that is willing to be incurred.
-Two tolerance grades, Diamond Standard and Diamond Superior, are available providing that the material can be worked to within both ranges.
+We will strive to meet all desired tolerances, however please keep in mind that the ability to do so depends on the material and any thresholds in costs that may have been implemented by the customer.
+Two tolerance grades, Diamond Standard and Diamond Superior, are available.
 Unless requested, Diamond Standard tolerances are held.
 To ensure that critical tolerances are held, specify Diamond Superior.

 Surface Finish

 While measures are taken to keep surface blemishes to a minimum, imperfections resulting from perforating, roller leveling, and shearing do occur and are therefore considered standard and acceptable.
-If material surface finish is critical, then it should be indicated on the request for quote so additional precautions (i.e. use of vinyl coated material, paper interleaving, etc.) are planned for and the cost is adjusted to consider the additional detail.
+If material surface finish is critical, then it should be indicated on the request for a quote so that additional measures can be put in place (i.e., the use of vinyl coated material, paper interleaving, etc.).

 Degrease, Fabricate, and Finish

-While perforated product can be supplied degreased, fabricated or finished, unless requested, these secondary operations are neither quoted nor performed.
+While perforated product can be supplied degreased, fabricated or finished, unless requested, these secondary procedures are neither quoted nor performed.
 Although they may prolong delivery, secondary operations add value to your perforated product.
-While they increase the cost per part, letting Diamond perform these operations is easier and often costs less than what it would be if done by the customer.
+Allow Diamond to administer these applications.
+We'll make it easy for you and save you the cost of doing it on your own.

 Packaging & Labeling

-While material can be packaged and labeled to customer specification, anything more elaborate than Diamond standard may increase costs.
-To calculate the number of skids required to complete the shipment and to ensure that product can be unloaded at the time of delivery, the max. skid weight and unloading capabilities should be communicated to the Customer Service Representative at the time of quoting.
+While material can be packaged and labeled to customer specifications, anything more elaborate than the Diamond standard may increase costs.
+To calculate the number of skids required to complete the shipment, and to ensure that the product can be unloaded at the time of delivery, the maximum skid weight and unloading capabilities should be communicated to the Customer Service Representative at the time of quoting.
 Failure to due so may affect the packaging cost and possibly result in problems when unloading material.